xrviv/about/README.md

 [linkedin.com/in/dannyboygarcia](https://www.linkedin.com/in/dannyboygarcia)

-**Summary**

-Read: LinkedIn Newsfeed Cringe. https://slate.com/technology/2022/08/crying-ceo-linkedin-newsfeed-cringe.html

-But with that said, I love working with groups and people that have a genuine contribution to something great.

-I'm a technical writer for WalletScrutiny.com and love working for one of the most eminent names in Bitcoin.

-Stay humble.
-Stack sats.

 **Experience**

-**Freelance Writer**

-Freelance

-Mar 2010 - Present (12 years 10 months +)

-As a freelance writer/blogger, I have written for numerous individuals, companies and publishers

-for the last 4 years.
-I've lost count of my word count but the last time I checked, it was already at

-3,000,000+ something words written and maybe 4,000 blog posts and articles on topics as diverse

-as the environment, smoking cessation, healthy living, parenting, love and relationships, food, current

-events and more.

-Below is a short list of websites where you could find a few of my work.

-Wind.org - Environment, sustainable living, green energy and technology.

-BreathingHappy.com - A community of bloggers who want to quit smoking.
-It's a website that's of the

-bloggers, by the bloggers and for the bloggers.

-TransferMaster.com - Formerly Rollingwithoutlimits.com, a community dedicated to supporting and

-encouraging wheelchair riders, to see the beauty of all there is and more importantly, to roll without

-limits.

-Renovate.com - A community of bloggers who share the passion for home improvement.

-TheFlamingVegan.com - For vegans, vegetarians and the V-curious.

-Tego.com - Tego Media, digital marketing, online marketing, facebook, content, etc.

-**Bitcoin Wallet Researcher**
+## **Bitcoin Wallet Researcher**

-WalletScrutiny.com
+### WalletScrutiny.com

-Jul 2021 - Dec 2022 (1 year 6 months)
+- Jul 2021 - Dec 2022 (1 year 6 months)

-I ascertain whether Bitcoin wallets are custodial or self-custodial, try to find the source code for the
+> I ascertain whether Bitcoin wallets are custodial or self-custodial, try to find the source code for the

-apps, contact app developers to verify initial findings, and publish my findings with the guidance of
+> apps, contact app developers to verify initial findings, and publish my findings with the guidance of

-WalletScrutiny.com founder.
+> WalletScrutiny.com founder.

-**Luxury Bunker Sales Affiliate**
+## **Luxury Bunker Sales Affiliate**

-Daniel Andrei Garcia - page 1

-The Vivos Group
+### The Vivos Group

-Jun 2020 - Sep 2021 (1 year 4 months)
+- Jun 2020 - Sep 2021 (1 year 4 months)

-**Building Administrator**
+## **Building Administrator**

-Atty.
+### Atty.
 Reynaldo C. Garcia Commercial Building

-Sep 2009 - Sep 2020 (11 years 1 month)
+- Sep 2009 - Sep 2020 (11 years 1 month)

-Established #205 Aguirre as a premiere commercial establishment inside the Philippines' largest
+> Established #205 Aguirre as a premiere commercial establishment inside the Philippines' largest

-subdivision in Paranaque City.
+> subdivision in Paranaque City.
 As the building administrator I engaged with negotiations with former

-tenants to come up with a proactive way by which we can divide the building accordingly.
+> tenants to come up with a proactive way by which we can divide the building accordingly.
 I procured the

-funds for renovation and handled the actual renovations myself.
+> funds for renovation and handled the actual renovations myself.
 I was also in charge of client acquisition

-and property marketing.

-**Real Estate Broker**

-Real Estate Broker

-Jul 2015 - Jun 2020 (5 years)

-Professionally market and sell properties for individuals and real estate developers while adding value

-and my know how to the general public.

-**Farm-Resort Caretaker**

-Virginia's Garden

-Sep 2008 - Jun 2020 (11 years 10 months)

--Trimmed grass of a one and a half hectare property using Kawasaki TH43 and Fujihama CG411

--Coordinated and personally planted over 1,000 papaya trees, 400 pineapple plants

--Implemented an effective plan to maintain the premises with less labor by maximizing efficiency

--Learned hands on everything that needed to be done in the farm

--Maintained the swimming pool personally

--Marketed the property as a leisure farm for lease

--Successfully involved international volunteers / tourist to participate in farm activities

-**Phonebanking Trainee**

-Bank of the Philippine Islands (BPI)

-May 2007 - Jul 2007 (3 months)

-●Phone banking trainee assigned to serve Bank of the Philippine Islands clients by assisting them with

-their concerns when they call 89-100

-**Level 1 MSN Technical Support Agent Chat Support**

-NCO Group

-Jul 2005 - Dec 2005 (6 months)

-●Helped Microsoft Networks (MSN) customers with MSN Software, MSN E-mail and MSN Internet

-Connection Concerns using the chat medium.

-**Administrative Assistant**

-Garcia Ines Villacarlos and Garcia Law Firm

-Jun 2004 - Apr 2005 (11 months)

-Daniel Andrei Garcia - page 2

-\- Helped draft collection letters for unpaid accounts of client's agents

-\- Created and performed the lay-out for the Paranaque City Bar Association Newsletter

-\- Created the firm's brochure

-\- Performed minor servicing repairs on computer equipment

-\- Prepared MS Power Point presentations for numerous lawyer's meetings

-\- Assisted in the re-organization of the docketing department's files

-\- Assisted in the canvassing and purchasing of office equipment

-**Education**

-**University of the Philippines Baguio**

-BA Social Science, Philosophy, Political Science

-1999 - 2004

-**San Beda College Alabang**

-High School

-1995 - 1999

-**Licenses & Certifications**

-**PRC Licensed Real Estate Broker** - Professional Regulation Commission

-**Learning Bitcoin and Other Cryptocurrencies** - LinkedIn

-**SEO for Social Media** - LinkedIn

-**SEO: Link Building** - LinkedIn

-**How Blockchains Will Change Business** - LinkedIn

-**Responsive Web Design** - freeCodeCamp

-**Skills**

-Git • Gitlab • Research • Writing • Creative Non-fiction • Book Reviews • Link Building • Fiction

-Writing • Novels • Ghostwriting

-Daniel Andrei Garcia - page 3
+> and property marketing.

+## **Real Estate Broker**

+### Real Estate Broker

+- Jul 2015 - Jun 2020 (5 years)

+> Professionally market and sell properties for individuals and real estate developers while adding value
+> and my know how to the general public.

+## **Farm-Resort Caretaker**

+### Virginia's Garden

+- Sep 2008 - Jun 2020 (11 years 10 months)

+> - Trimmed grass of a one and a half hectare property using Kawasaki TH43 and Fujihama CG411
+> - Coordinated and personally planted over 1,000 papaya trees, 400 pineapple plants
+> - Implemented an effective plan to maintain the premises with less labor by maximizing efficiency
+> - Learned hands on everything that needed to be done in the farm
+> - Maintained the swimming pool
+> - Marketed the property as a leisure farm for lease
+> - Successfully involved international volunteers / tourist to participate in farm activities

+## **Phonebanking Trainee**

+### Bank of the Philippine Islands (BPI)

+- May 2007 - Jul 2007 (3 months)

+> - Phone banking trainee assigned to serve Bank of the Philippine Islands clients by assisting them with
+> - their concerns when they call 89-100

+## **Level 1 MSN Technical Support Agent Chat Support**

+### NCO Group

+- Jul 2005 - Dec 2005 (6 months)

+> Helped Microsoft Networks (MSN) customers with MSN Software, MSN E-mail and MSN Internet
+> Connection Concerns using the chat medium.

+## **Administrative Assistant**

+### Garcia Ines Villacarlos and Garcia Law Firm

+- Jun 2004 - Apr 2005 (11 months)

+> - Helped draft collection letters for unpaid accounts of client's agents
+> - Created and performed the lay-out for the Paranaque City Bar Association Newsletter
+> - Created the firm's brochure
+> - Performed minor servicing repairs on computer equipment
+> - Prepared MS Power Point presentations for numerous lawyer's meetings
+> - Assisted in the re-organization of the docketing department's files
+> - Assisted in the canvassing and purchasing of office equipment

+Full information about me could be found on my [linkedIn Profile](https://www.linkedin.com/in/dannyboygarcia/)